irhox/fog-computing-prototype/README.md

+# Fog Computing Prototype

+This project was created as part of a master course at the TU Berlin university.
+Its purpose is to showcase an application that overcomes fog specific challenges.

+More detailed information is found in the [DOCUMENTATION.md](./DOCUMENTATION.md) file.

 ## Getting Started

 1. Install all the dependencies using the requirements.txt file that is placed on the root folder of the project.